 - The time and date of the party

-- Call for volunteers for barbecuing, leading games, set up, clean up, and any sign ups for tournaments such as ping pong.
+- A call for volunteers for barbecuing, leading games, setup, cleanup, and any sign ups for tournaments such as ping pong.

-- If you're not making it a potluck, you may want to ask for a fair amount of donation per family.
+- If you're not making it a potluck, ask for a donation.
 About $5 a person or $15 per family should be enough to buy food, drinks and paper products.

 - Ask even numbered houses to bring appetizers; odd numbered houses bring desserts.